BIPOC Therapist Los Angeles County

 Hold space for your joys and challenges with a BIPOC therapist in Los Angeles.

-As a BIPOC psychologist my goal is not just to be culturally competent but culturally aware and humble, constantly working to grow in order to honor and hold all aspects of my client's narrative and lived experience.
-My relational, depth focused approached to therapy ultimately helps my BIPOC clients heal versus just cope.
-It is an incredible honor to walk alongside my clients on their road to integrate an live a more full and whole life.
-If anything in this article resonated with you or peaked your curiosity do not hesitate to reach out for a free consultation.
+As a BIPOC psychologist my goal is not just to be culturally competent but culturally aware and humble.
+I constantly work to grow in order to honor and hold all aspects of my clients’ narratives and lived experiences.
+My relational, depth-focused approached to therapy ultimately helps my BIPOC clients not just cope, but heal.
+It is an incredible honor to walk alongside my clients on their road to live a more full and whole life.
+If anything in this article resonated with you or peaked your curiosity, do not hesitate to reach out for a free consultation.